PEOPLE & HORSES

-Hi, I’m Britta, mediator, counsellor and coach for peaceful communication between people & horses.
-Let me invite you to start your unique journey on which you will discover your horse, yourself, and your relationship completely new.
-Where you create your own, authentic way of Peaceful Togetherness with your horse, without dominance and control, only based on trust, understanding and ease.
+Hi, I’m Britta, mediator, counsellor and coach for peaceful communication between people & horses (and people & people).
+Let me invite you to start your unique journey and to discover your horse, yourself, and your relationship completely new.
+To create your own, authentic way of Peaceful Togetherness with your horse, without dominance and control, only based on trust, understanding and ease.
 It would be a pleasure to accompany you and your horse on this adventure, be it with my podcast, sessions, or courses.

 I WANT TO UNDERSTAND YOU

 Sometimes it’s just a glimpse of the feeling ‘my horse is not happy’ or something doesn’t feel right in the way we are together and we notice sorrow lines above the eyes.
 And sometimes our horse’s behaviour can be a real challenge, it might be hard to catch, refuses to follow, pushes into us, pulls us to the grass, seems very anxious or even aggressive and bites, kicks or tries to run us over.
 It can also be that our horse is very slow with everything and seems lazy or bored or is unbalanced, stumbles often, and has sometimes even accidents in the field.